scaleway/python-scaleway/README.rst

 * Coverage score should never be lower than before your patch.
 * PEP8 should never return an error.
 * Pylint score should never be lower than before your patch.

+Alternatively, to run `nosetests` on both Python2.7 and Python3.4, you can run `tox`.

 Alternative libraries / clients